IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Cyber Scythe's max range growing smaller with melee speed instead of larger

 -Prismic Banshee's 'hands' having a weird hitbox

+-Grappling removing the player's light in the foggy darkness

 -Granite Magnet not pulling items in faster when worn as an accessory